 When you say yes to everything

-When you say yes to everything, all you’re doing is you’re saying no to what’s most important.
-If you’re of the opinion that everything is important, then you would be wrong because everything on your plate is not required your attention.
-Only people who say yes to everything has no priority of their work or don’t know how to prioritize or maybe they don’t know how to say no. If you’re one of them who are suffering from ‘yes’ syndrome, then you’re undermining yourself already.
-You need to find a way to say no gracefully so that you can take time to invest into the most important tasks.
-It wouldn’t be easy if you have always said to people’s requests and always adhered to all the rules.
+When you say yes to everything, all you’re doing is saying no to what’s most important.
+If you believe that everything is important, then you would be wrong because everything on your plate does not require your attention.
+Only people who say yes to everything have no priority over their work or don’t know how to prioritize, or maybe they don’t know how to say no. If you’re one of them suffering from ‘yes’ syndrome, you’re already undermining yourself.
+You need to find a way to say no gracefully so that you can take time to invest in the most important tasks.
+It wouldn’t be easy if you had always listened to people’s requests and adhered to all the rules.
 But start with little things.
-First say no to things that don’t matter like lunch request, birthday invitation, party invitation, chitchat time and so on.
-Then gradually strengthen your muscle and say no to slightly bigger things.
-Within few months you would see that you don’t need to worry much about saying no to people and unwanted requests.
-Even you will learn how to say no to the tasks that are not as important as the most important tasks are.
+First, say no to things that don’t matter like lunch requests, birthday invitations, party invitations, chitchat time, etc. Then gradually strengthen your muscle and say no to slightly bigger things.
+Within a few months, you will see that you don’t need to worry much about saying no to people and unwanted requests.
+Even you will learn how to say no to the tasks that are not as important as the most important tasks.

 -

-When you try to be likeable to everyone
+When you try to be likable to everyone

 Appeasing is not a good trait.
-People do that because either they need approval from all others or they don’t feel confident about themselves.
+People do that because they either need approval from others or don’t feel confident about themselves.
 If you’re one of those who try to appease everybody, then most probably, you’re undermining yourself professionally.
 Why?
 Because by trying to appease other people, you’re not paying heed to who you are.
-If you approve yourself, you don’t need other people to like you or be fond of you.
-It’s kind of paradox.
-When you try more to get the approval of other people, no-one seems to give you approval.
-But when you don’t care at all about what people think, you get approved without asking.
-If you’re always trying to appease other people, go on a people-pleasing-fast for a week.
+If you approve of yourself, you don’t need others to like or be fond of you.
+It’s a kind of paradox.
+When you try more to get other people’s approval, no one seems to give you approval.
+But you get approved without asking when you don’t care about what people think.
+If you always try to appease others, go on a people-pleasing-fast for a week.
 Try this – go out and please yourself.
-Don’t do anything that doesn’t please you even if it will please significant others in the office.
+Don’t do anything that doesn’t please you, even if it will please significant others in the office.
 You will soon be able to see the difference.

-The above are things that most people don’t pay heed to but subconsciously they undermine themselves by thinking that these things are too small.
-Remember mosquito is too tiny, but when it bites the elephant, it hurts.
+The above are things that most people don’t pay heed to, but subconsciously they undermine themselves by thinking that these things are too small.
+Remember, the mosquito is too tiny but hurts when it bites an elephant.

 Thus pay heed.
 Don’t ignore these things as insignificant because they’re not.
-If you ignore these things in the beginning, soon they will accumulate and become prodigious and you wouldn’t even know and they will destroy your reputation, annihilate all your goodwill and will make you the person you never imagined to become.
+If you ignore these things initially, they will soon accumulate and become prodigious, and you wouldn’t even know.
+They will destroy your reputation, annihilate all your goodwill, and make you the person you never imagined becoming.

 Simply pick one thing and follow the process mentioned below –